wpsharks/wp-php53/README.md

 ### What if Multiple Themes/Plugins Use `wp_php53()` Functions?

 This is fine.
 The `wp-php53.php` file uses `function_exists()` as a wrapper; which allows it to be included any number of times, and by any number of plugins; and also from any number of locations.
 No worries :-)

+---

+### Can this Just Go at the Top of My Existing Theme/Plugin File?

+**Yes, but there are two important things to remember.**

+1. Don't forget to bundle a copy of `wp-php53.php` with your theme/plugin.
+2. Don't leave your existing code in the same file.
+Use this in a stub file that checks for PHP v5.3+ first, BEFORE loading your code which depends on PHP v5.3+.
+Why?
+If you put a PHP v5.3+ check at the top of an existing PHP file, and that PHP file contains code which is only valid in PHP v5.3+, it may still trigger a syntax error.
+For this reason, you should move your code into a separate file and create a stub file that checks for the existence of PHP v5.3+ first.